 Growing a New Generation of Illinois Fruit and Vegetable Farmers

-Programs will be offered in southern, central, and northern Illinois
+Programs were offered in southern, central, and northern Illinois

-Classes run one Saturday a month from 9:00 am – 4:00 pm from December to November.
-Potential participants can apply to one of three locations
+Classes ran one Saturday a month from 9:00 am – 4:00 pm from December to November.
+Potential participants applied to one of three locations

 (1) the University of Illinois Dixon Springs Agricultural Center in southern IL near Simpson

 (2) the campus at the University of Illinois in Urbana